Table of contents

 3. Printed portfolio

 Printed portfolios have been losing popularity in recent years and not many employers or admission offices are stating it as a requirement.
-However, some places may still insist on having all of your work printed out.
-So let’s analyze the pros and cons:
+However, this is why creating a printed portfolio can help you stand out in a positive way.
+Let’s analyze the pros and cons:

 Pros: